 c.
-A change in the beneficiation process that alters the characteristics of the waste stream in a way that significantly increases the potential to degrade the waters of the state.
-(3-30-06)
+A change in the beneficiation process that alters the characteristics of the waste stream in a way that significantly increases the potential to degrade the cause degradation of waters of the state.
+(3.30.06)()

 d.
 For a cyanidation facility with an existing permit that did not actively add cyanide after January 1, 2005, reclamation and closure related activities shall not be considered to be material modifications or material expansions of the cyanidation facility.
 (3-30-06)